Winter Outlook 2022-2023

 Non-market resources can include generation, demand-side-response and storage resources, among others depending on the country.
 They are normally dedicated to ensuring grid security and stability, as well as transmission reliability margins used for coping with variability of power flow.
 As such, they are kept outside the market but can be called upon in the event of a supply shortage to ensure security of supply.

-The reference scenario and sensitivities consider all resources available to supply demand in a market-based approach.
+The reference scenario consider all resources available to supply demand in a market-based approach.
 This means that non-market resources are not yet deployed.
 However, when our simulations identify an adequacy risk in a country, ENTSO-E carries out another simulation taking into account the additional contribution of non-market resources when they exist at national level.
 These resources can also help mitigate risks in other countries.

 • What are operational mitigation measures?